Les Capitales de Québec

 Les Capitales play in the historic Stade Municipal de Québec (Quebec City Municipal Stadium), built in 1938, and which has hosted every Quebec City team since play began in 1939.
 The stadium had fallen into disrepair after the Metros' departure, and barely escaped the wrecking ball in the early 1990s.
 It was renovated at a cost of $2 million before the 1999 season and is acknowledged as one of the nicest baseball stadiums in all of Canada.

 Contrary to the now-departed Montreal Expos, Les Capitales have always tried to recruit local players into their line-up and to establish a strong connection with their fan base.
 As a result, the team has drawn extremely well, demonstrating that there is a large number of baseball fans in the province of Quebec.
+Their success persuaded local authorities in nearby Trois-Rivières, QC to renovate their own historic ballpark, Stade Fernand-Bédard, a carbon-copy of the Capitales' home grounds, in order to field a team, and they were joined by Ottawa in 2015.
+In both cases, the Capitales had played some games in the two cities in earlier year to help gauge interest for installing a Can-Am Association team in these markets.

 Year-by-Year Record